Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 Where happy spirits dwell, and Pluto reigns.

-Offerings to Persephone should be given whole (no sharing with humans), and would be made into a pit in the ground and buried.
+Offerings to Persephone should be given whole and poured directly into a pit in the ground.

 1. After darkness has fallen, wash your hands.

 2. Go outside and direct palms towards the ground.
-Avert your eyes and speak your prayer aloud.
-If you want to be mega traditional, give the ground a good thump to get Persephone’s attention.
+Avert your eyes and whisper your prayer aloud.

-3. Pour out a libation of honey mixed with oat milk (it’s my own UPG that Persephone enjoys oat milk sweetened with honey).
+3. Pour out a libation of honey mixed with oat milk.

 How Do You Dispose of Offerings?